FaxTerra

 Get a Fax Number in 30 Seconds

 FaxTerra gives you a dedicated US fax number for $4.99/month.
-When the IRS faxes your document, it arrives as a PDF in your email within seconds.
-No hardware, no phone line, no app required.
+When the IRS faxes your document, you're notified by email and on your phone within seconds, and can view or download it as a PDF from your inbox.
+No hardware, no phone line.
 Set it up before your IRS call — you'll be ready when the agent asks for your fax number.
 Cancel anytime if you only need it for one document.

 What You Can Receive from the IRS by Fax